mockito/mockito-scala/README.md

 *   Latest version - see [release notes](/docs/release-notes.md)
 *   Repositories: [Maven Central](http://search.maven.org/#search%7Cga%7C1%7Cmockito-scala_2.12) or [JFrog's Bintray](https://bintray.com/mockito/maven/mockito-scala)

+###For a more detailed explanation of the features please read [this](https://medium.com/@bbonanno_83496/introduction-to-mockito-scala-ede30769cbda) article series

 ## Getting started

 Then mixin one (or both) of the following traits as required